GSA/piv-guides/_devconfig/ssh.md

   * [Configure a UNIX-like server](#configure-a-unix-like-server)

-## Before You Get Started&mdash;Additional Information about PIV/CAC Authentication
+## Before You Get Started &mdash; More about PIV/CAC Authentication

   * Your PIV/CAC contains an authentication key pair and public certificate.
   * Using the PIV/CAC key pair and public certificate is exactly like using a key pair and self-signed certificate for SSH remote access.